martheberget/digital-business-card/README.md

 # Digital Business Card 👩🏼‍💼

 This project was created as part of the Frontend Developer Career Path by Scrimba.
 The design is based on a Figma file provided by Scrimba.
 However, the development and implementation was done entirely by me.
-Built using HTML, CSS, and React.

 ## Live Demo